Loading...

 Description

-Euglenas are single-celled flagellate Eukaryotes and are found in fresh and salt waters.
-They have two flagella placed in a small reservoir at the front of the cell.
-One flagellum is very short and stays inside the cell, while the other flagellum is long and is in some species used for swimming.
-The majority of species have photosynthesizing chloroplasts within their body, which enable them to use sunlight like plants do.
-Yet, they can also feed heterotrophically, like animals.
-The bright red spot is actually not photosensitive.
-It´s more a filter of sunlight that falls on a light-detecting structure at the base of the flagellum called a paraflagellar body.
-Euglena cells are surrounded by a pellicle, which is a protein layer supported by microtubules that are arranged in spiraling strips around the body.
+Euglenas are single-celled, flagellate eukaryotes found in both freshwater and saltwater environments.
+They possess two flagella located in a small reservoir at the front of the cell; one is very short and remains inside the cell, while the other is longer and used for swimming in some species.
+Most euglena species contain photosynthesizing chloroplasts, allowing them to harness sunlight for energy, similar to plants.
+However, they can also feed heterotrophically, like animals.
+The bright red spot on euglena, often mistaken for a photosensitive organ, actually functions as a light filter, directing sunlight to a light-sensitive structure at the base of the flagellum known as the paraflagellar body.
+Euglena cells are surrounded by a pellicle, a protein layer reinforced by microtubules arranged in spiraling strips around the body, providing flexibility and shape.
 Euglenas reproduce asexually through binary fission.